 Beginning with the EU General Data Protection Regulation (GDPR) in 2018 and continuing with the California Consumer Privacy Act (CCPA) in 2020, governments have become increasingly active in regulating how businesses use personal information of consumers.
 Legislation is currently pending before the Illinois General Assembly that would adopt a similar data protection framework for Illinois residents.
-Businesses that collect, store, or use personal information of Illinois residents should be aware that they may soon have new obligations to respond to consumer requests, provide disclosures, and comply with other requirements.
+Businesses that collect, store, or use personal information of Illinois residents should be aware that they may soon have new obligations to provide disclosures, respond to consumer requests about their data, and comply with other requirements.

 Businesses subject to the DTPA would be required to comply with consumer requests related to their personal information, to provide disclosures about personal information, and to allow consumers to “opt-out” of the sale or use of their information.
 Under the DPTA, consumers would have the right to review their personal information collected by a business, to request correction of inaccurate information, to opt out of the sale or disclosure of the information, and to request deletion of the information.
 At the point of collecting personal information, the business must provide certain disclosures to the consumer, including a description of the categories of personal information the business collects, how the business may use the information, and how the consumer can exercise DTPA rights to the information.
 Any collection or use of the information beyond what was described to the consumer is prohibited, unless the business obtains express consent from the consumer.